ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_send_connector/guide.en-gb.md

 >
 > @api {PUT} /email/exchange/{organizationName}/service/{exchangeService}/domain/{domainName}/changeDefaultSBR

-- `organizationName` : enter the name of your Exchange platform, which is in the form of "private-zz11111-1" or "dedicated-zz111111-1".
+- `organizationName`: Enter the name of your Exchange platform, which is in the form of "private-zz11111-1" or "dedicated-zz111111-1".
 - `ExchangeService`: Enter the name of your Exchange platform, which is in the form of "private-zz11111-1" or "dedicated-zz111111-1".
-- `domainName`: Enter the domain name that will benefit from the Send connector.
+- `domainName`: Enter the domain name that will benefit from the send connector.
 - `sbrDefault `: Leave empty.
 - `sendConnectorIdDefault`: Enter the ID of your send connector, obtained as a number in [this step](#idconnector).